The 10 Best Crosscut Saws

 video play icon

-This wiki has been updated 14 times since it was first published in March of 2019.
+This wiki has been updated 18 times since it was first published in March of 2019.
 If you've spent any time doing woodworking, then you're familiar with these tools.
 Made to cut across boards instead of going with the grain, they tend to leave a rougher edge than their ripsaw counterparts.
 However, they're great for general carpentry, trimming trees, or carving firewood.
 We've included both traditional Western "push" models as well as Japanese "pull" versions.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. GreatNeck N2610